 High Blood Pressure

-High Blood pressure increases your risk not only of a stroke or heart attack but also developing kidney disease and dementia.
+High Blood pressure or hypertension increases your risk of a stroke or heart attack.
+It can also lead to developing kidney disease and dementia!

-There are usually no symptoms with high blood pressure and you may be unaware you have it.
+There are usually no symptoms with hypertension pressure and you may be unaware you have it.

-What ever age you are a reading of 140/90 is deemed to be high blood pressure and if it is constantly above this level will need lowering.
+Whatever age you are, a reading of 140/90 is deemed to be high.
+If it is constantly above this level, it does need lowering.

-Eat less salt.
-Too much salt raises your blood pressure .
+- Use less salt.
+Too much salt raises it and is not good for you.
 An adult should have no more than 6g per day but most of us have much more, especially with hidden salt in processed foods.

-Lower your consumption of alcohol to no more than 3/4 units for a man and 2/3 for a woman.
+- Lower your consumption of alcohol to no more than 3/4 units for a man and 2/3 for a woman per week.